Parent Sport I — Ref: LIGER-PS-001

 Fig. 3 — Golf (Schematic)

 The unopposed propulsion of a projectile toward a defined objective.
-Success is measured by accuracy, proximity, or distance.
+Success is measured by accuracy or distance.
 The contest lies not in interception, but in perfection.
 The Principle of Contest Purity governs Golf absolutely: there shall be no interference, only failure.

 Ancestral Variant: Ritual Miss (Upper Paleolithic Spear Trials, 30,000 BCE)